alesh-kajzar/luxonis-test/README.md

 ### Test driven development

 I started by writing tests, then I proceeded to the implementation.
-Before you run them, **terminate client/server processes**, otherwise you'll get an error (`listen EADDRINUSE: address already in use :::8081`).
+Before you run them, **terminate client/server processes** of this app you ran before, otherwise you'll get an error (`listen EADDRINUSE: address already in use :::8081`).

 ```
 cd cli